f5devcentral/f5-agility-labs-threat-stack/docs/class2/Threat_Stack_API.rst

-Threat Stack API
+AIP API
 ================

-Threat Stack offers two types of APIs – Webhooks and REST API.
-The Webhooks API pushes trigger-based alerts to a specific URL and allows Threat Stack users to operationalize the alerts in near-real time.
-Meanwhile, the REST API allows the user to write queries to access Threat Stack information about organization-specific security concerns.
+AIP offers two types of APIs – **Webhooks and RESTful API**.
+The Webhooks API pushes trigger-based alerts to a specific URL and allows AIP users to operationalize the alerts in near-real time.
+Meanwhile, the REST API allows the user to write queries to access AIP information about organization-specific security concerns.